redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Unique ID|networking-service-type
 Description|Tests that each CNF Service does not utilize NodePort(s).
 Result Type|normative
-Suggested Remediation|Ensure Services are not configured to use NodePort(s).
+Suggested Remediation|Ensure Services are not configured to use NodePort(s).CNF should avoid accessing host resources - tests that each CNF Service does not utilize NodePort(s).
 Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.3.1
 Exception Process|There is no documented exception process for this.
 Tags|common,telco,networking